 No food or drinks are to be eaten inside buildings, except in wet weather.
 When it is raining, food may be eaten in the building corridors but not in the school hall (students eat in the covered area beside the Canteen).
+No food or drink should be taken onto the sporting fields.
 Food and drink stored in bags should be carefully packed to avoid damage to books.
 Food or drinks must never be stored in lockers.